tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 15 February 4, 2021
+**Today's Progress**: Cleaned up a few FCC Challenges, and began a digital resume.

+**Thoughts**: I've applied for a few job but realised I dont have enough skills so I appear as not well rounded.
+So I'm planning on learning a bit of back end so I can host some projects online and add them to my digital resume which will help me show not tell.
+Also it will be a good way to broaden my knowledge and abilities.

+**Link(s) to Work**: [My Codepen Profile](https://codepen.io/tory24)

+**Time**: 3 hours~

 ### Day 14 February 3, 2021
 **Today's Progress**: Began the Responsive Web Design Certification in FreeCodeCamp.
 And enquired about General Assembly's short bootcamps.